Dogs are the equivalent to children to some; with others, they are the only viable option in the whole world.

 What are the Symptoms of Separation Anxiety?

 These types of dogs aren’t able to be left alone for more than a few minutes at a time.
-The most common symptoms that occur are:
+The most common symptoms of separation in dogs are:

 - Whining and whimpering after you exit the room or leave their sight